Acklio/schc-over-lorawan/draft-petrov-lpwan-ipv6-schc-over-lorawan.md

    Application Server constitutes single IP hop, the ultimate end-point of the IP communication may be an Internet node beyond the Application Server.
    In other words, the LoRaWAN Application Server (SCHC gateway) acts as the first hop IP router for the End-device.
-Note that the Application Server and Network Server may be co-located, which effectively turns the Network/Application Server into the first hop IP router.
+The Application Server and Network Server may be co-located, which effectively turns the Network/Application Server into the first hop IP router.

 ## Device classes (A, B, C) and interactions